top of page

 Each has its niche, whether it’s for generating ad copy, formulating plans, or writing product descriptions.
 But not every framework is built for versatility.

 I currently use the ROSES prompt framework because it’s simple, clear, and covers most of the bases.
-It’s easy to remember and works across use case, from content generation to strategy and campaign planning.
+It’s easy to remember and works across use cases, from drafting content and advising on growth programs to running marketing automations.

-Some of the AI marketing practitioners I trust most use it, too.
+Some of the AI marketing practitioners I trust the most use it, too.

-Most business users still underestimate how critical prompt frameworks are.
+Most business users underestimate how critical prompt frameworks are.

 Without them, outputs become wildly inconsistent, off-brand, or even non-compliant.
 That leads to wasted time, excess iteration, and frustrated teams.